ksonni/billion-rows/README.md

 ### Merging
 - Finally, all the totals are merged and the mean is calculated for the file as whole

-## Results
-On an 8-core M1 mac, serial execution takes around 2-3 minutes, but the concurrent approach brings it down to around 40 seconds.
-Perhaps more efficiencies can be found by using float-parsing tricks/unsafe APIs etc., but these were  avoided for simplicity.

 ## Testing
+- Tests to verify results of the concurrent algorithm against the simple serial one exist
 - Tests on a smaller 100,000 line file can be run with `./gradlew test` (Needs JDK 21+)
-- The script provided by the [original project](https://github.com/gunnarmorling/1brc/blob/main/src/main/python/create_measurements.py) can be used to generate a billion row file if needed
+- The script provided by the [original project](https://github.com/gunnarmorling/1brc/blob/main/src/main/python/create_measurements.py) can be used to generate a billion row file for performance runs